sorcerykid/rpan_stream_recap/README.txt

   * TARGET_PATH
     This is the target path where videos are to be stored.
 Be sure there is sufficient free space on the filesystem (one hour of content requires ~1.0 GB of storage).
-If a backup path is specified, then this location will serve as a staging place.
+If a backup path is specified, then the target path will serve as a staging area.

   * BACKUP_PATH (optional)
     This is the backup path where videos will be uploaded.
 For ordinary file transfers over SSH or SFTP, rsync will be used.
 However, by prepending 'remote:' to the backup path, rclone will be used instead (as required by many cloud hosts).
-Once the file transfer is completed, the video will be removed from the target path.
+Once the file transfer is completed, the video will be removed from the staging area.

   * MAX_BITRATE
     This controls the bandwidth throttling for captures.
 I found 5 MB/s to be the most